Vagina dentata: Western Asia

 Arabs from South-Eastern Iran and islands in Strait of Hormuz have a legend about Menmendas, a creature that looks like a beautiful young woman with spikes on her thighs.
 She walks in the coastal mountains with a small box of jewels and attracts every man on her way.
 Menmendas goes with an attracted man into an empty house, puts the box of jewels under her head and lies down with her legs spread.
-If the man understands who this woman is, he can cast a fistful of sand in her eyes and run away with the box.
+If the man understands who this woman is, he can cast a fistful of sand into her eyes and run away with the box.
 If the man is overcome by lust, the woman cuts him in half with her legs.

-Metaphorical usage
+Psychology

+Vagina dentata has been viewed by many feminist scholars through psychoanalytic theory, particularly Freudian castration anxiety and birth trauma.
+The lesbian vampire trope is one of the many examples of vagina dentata imagery in horror films, which are often critiqued in feminist film theory.

 In her book Sexual Personae (1991), Camille Paglia wrote: "The toothed vagina is no sexist hallucination: every penis is made less in every vagina, just as mankind, male and female, is devoured by mother nature."

 In his book The Wimp Factor, Stephen J. Ducat expresses a similar view, that these myths express the threat sexual intercourse poses for men who, although entering triumphantly, always leave diminished.